- The Fiscal

 - What We're

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for May 2020, which was the seventh month of fiscal year (FY) 2020.
+The following contains budget data for May 2021, which is the eighth month of fiscal year (FY) 2021.

-The cumulative deficit through the first eight months of FY20 was $1,142 billion larger than it was through the first eight months of FY19.
-The increase in the cumulative deficit reflects an $886 billion increase in outlays and a $256 billion decrease in revenues.
+The cumulative deficit for the first eight months of FY21 was $184 billion larger than it was through the first eight months of FY20.
+The increase in the cumulative deficit reflects growth in spending this year of $771 billion that was partially offset by a $588 billion increase in revenues.

 The sizeable deficit in FY20, and so far in FY21, has pushed up the current amount of debt held by the public by 25 percent relative to its level from before the onset of the COVID-19 pandemic.
 Once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.